wictorwilen/Microsoft-teams-docs/teams/botevents.md

 ```

 ## Reactions
-The `messageReaction` event is sent when a user reacts or removes his or her reaction to a message which was originally sent by your bot. `replyToId` contains the ID of the specific message.
+The `messageReaction` event is sent when a user adds or removes his or her reaction to a message which was originally sent by your bot. `replyToId` contains the ID of the specific message.

 #### Schema example: A user likes a message
 ```json